 What does the term “front-loading” mean, and how can I tell if that’s part of our package?

-Front-loading is a term that describes the practice of giving out more grants during a student’s first or second year of college than their final years in college.
-While it does lower the cost of college overall, students and their families will be paying more for the education in the latter years than during the first.
+Front-loading is a term for the practice of giving out more grants during a student’s first or second year of college than during their final years.
+While this lowers the cost of college overall, students and their families will pay more for the education in the latter years than in the first.

 Be aware of this practice as you examine financial aid packages.
 Consider that what you’ve budgeted to pay for college during the first two years may need to look different in the years after.
 You may need to look into further options for paying for college in those years, like student or parent loans.